knative/docs/docs/eventing/getting-started.md

 5. Exit SSH.

 If everything has been done correctly, you should have sent four CloudEvents: two to `foo` and two to `bar`.
-You will verify this in the next section.
+You will verify that the events were received in the next section.

 ## Verify Events Were Received